SiamiLab/NonsubmodularVisualAttention/README.md

 </div>
 <br>

-## Paper
+## Related Papers and Dataset
 For detailed information on the methods and algorithms implemented in this work, please refer to our paper.
-If you find this work useful in your research, we kindly request that you cite our paper.
+If you use this work or the accompanying dataset in your research, kindly cite the relevant reference(s) below.

-- R. Vafaee, K. Behzad, M. Siami, L. Carlone, A. Jadbabaie, [**Non-submodular Visual Attention for Robot Navigation**](https://TODO.arxiv.link).
+- R. Vafaee, K. Behzad, M. Siami, L. Carlone, A. Jadbabaie, **"Non-submodular Visual Attention for Robot Navigation"**.
 IEEE Transactions on robotics, 2025. [arXiv:TODO](https://arxiv.org/abs/TODO).

   ```bibtex
   @article{Nonsubmodular_TRO,